-The true kernel of modern art in the Suisse Romande, which the glory of Lake Leman must have produced, is naturally in Geneva, where those artists live who have always consistently withstood the powerful attraction of Paris, to which even the mystical Steck was subjected.
-In the beautiful museum at Geneva, under the guidance of our distinguished colleagne M. Deonna, we may observe how Swiss were the feelings of Edouard Vallet, and discover the fact that A. Blanchet and M. Barraud form a close group with Auberjonois, whose plastic nudes produce a less uneasy effect than his daring experiments with human countenances in the special room devoted to him in the Zärich Art Gallery.
-Benjamin Vautier, one of the best known "Bohemians" of the new "Genava"-as the city is styled in a Roman inscription ibidem-is followed by René Guinaud, who paints surpris ingly French-looking corners of the town, while A. Hermenjat follows Hodler as closely as Amiet.
-Still more syncopated landscapes are those of E. Bressler, A. Silvestre, P. Perrelet, A. Morard, and E. Martin.
+The true kernel of modern art in the Suisse Romande, which the glory of Lake Leman must have produced, is naturally in Geneva, those artists live who have always consistently withstood the powerful attraction of Paris, to which even the mystical Steck was subjected. beautiful museum at Geneva, under the the beautiful museum at Geneva, under the guidance of our distinguished colleague M. Deonna, we may observe how Swiss were the feelings of Edonard Vallet, and discover the fact that A. Blanchet and M. Barraud form a close group with Auberjonois, whose plastic nudes produce a less uneasy effect than his daring experiments with human countenances in the special room devoted to him in the Zücich Art Gallers. ments with human countenances in the special room devoted to him in the Zürich Art Gallery, Benjamin Vautier, one of the best known "Bohemians" of the new "Genava"-as the city is styled in a Roman inscription ibidem-is followed by René Guinaud, who paints surpris followed French-looking corners of the town, while A. Hermenjat follows Hodler as closely as Amiet.
+Still more syncopated landscapes are those of E. Bresslor A. Silvestre D. Powelet A. Mergel and Bressler, A. Silvestre, P. Perrelet, A. Morard, and